-In the fall of 1998 the University of Wisconsin-Superior took a forward-looking and risky step by starting up the Transportation and Logistics Management Major.
+In the fall of 1998 the University of Wisconsin-Superior took a forward-looking and risky step by launching the Transportation and Logistics Management Major.
 The Research Center, an extension of the academic program, began the next year.

-In 2001, with the growing success of the T&L Management program and research center, Dr. Greg Trudeau, Dr. Stewart, Vice Chancellor Charles Schelin and Chancellor Erlenbach submitted a proposal to UW-System for permanent funding.
+In 2001, with the growing success of the T&L Management program and research center, Dr. Greg Trudeau, Dr. Stewart, Vice Chancellor Charles Schelin and Chancellor Erlenbach submitted a proposal to UW System for permanent funding.
 In 2001, the Wisconsin State Legislature approved an increase in UW-Superior's bi-annual budget to support the major and the research center with four faculty and a staff member.
-That same year the program was reviewed by the American Society of Transportation and Logistics (AST&L), and UW-Superior students were granted the right to receive the designation Certified in Transportation and Logistics (CTL) upon graduation.

 Kathy Derick became the full time administrative assistant for the T&L major and research center in 2005.
 With the dedication of this team of professionals the program has excelled.
 In 2005 the research center joined with the University of Minnesota Duluth to form the Great Lakes Maritime Research Institute (GLMRI) that now works with eleven affiliate universities in research on Great Lakes maritime subjects.
 Rep. Obey and the late Rep. Jim Oberstar, 8th congressional district of Minnesota, working together were key to the formation of GLMRI.
 They provided continuous essential guidance and support.